sajjadGG/book-python/database/sqlalchemy/schema-metadata.rst

 Use Case - 0x02
 ---------------
 Table metadata also allows for constraints and indexes. ``ForeignKey`` is used to link one column to a remote primary key.
-Note we can omit the datatype for a ``ForeignKey`` column. [#ytSQLAlchemy20]_
+Note we can omit the datatype for a ``ForeignKey`` column [#ytSQLAlchemy20]_.

 >>> from sqlalchemy import MetaData
 >>> from sqlalchemy import create_engine
 >>> from sqlalchemy import Table, Column
->>> from sqlalchemy import Integer, String, DateTime, Numeric, Enum, ForeignKey
+>>> from sqlalchemy import Integer, String, Date, Numeric, Enum, ForeignKey
 >>>
 >>>
 >>> DATABASE = 'sqlite:///:memory:'